materialsvirtuallab/m3gnet/docs_src/index.md

 You can also train your own IAP using the `PotentialTrainer` in `m3gnet.trainers`.
 The training dataset can include:
 - structures, a list of pymatgen Structures
-- energies, a list of energy floats
+- energies, a list of energy floats with unit `eV`.
-- forces, a list of nx3 force matrix, where `n` is the number of atom in each structure. `n` does not need to be the same for all structures.
+- forces, a list of nx3 force matrix with unit `eV/Å`, where `n` is the number of atom in each structure. `n` does not need to be the same for all structures.
-- stresses, a list of 3x3 stress matrices. (optional)
+- stresses, a list of 3x3 stress matrices with unit `GPa` (optional)

-For the `stresses`, we use the convention that compressive stress gives negative values.
-Stresses obtained from VASP calculations should change signs to work directly with the model.
+For stresses, we use the convention that compressive stress gives negative values.
+Stresses obtained from VASP calculations (default unit is kBar) should be multiplied by -0.1 to work directly with the model.

 We use validation dataset to select the stopping epoch number.
 The dataset has similar format as the training dataset.